alocaputo/icdar2025_colie_task2/README.md

 - Uses standard cross-entropy loss
 - Simpler architecture but the prediction should be more coherent

+### 5. Regression Model (`task2x_combined_regression.py`)

+A variant of the single-head model that uses regression instead of classification:
+- Longformer base model (with 1536 token context window)
+- Single regression head that directly predicts continuous values for absolute decade
+- MSE loss to minimize squared error between predictions and ground truth
+- Simpler architecture with potentially better generalization for the timeline prediction task

 ## Data Preparation

 All models use the same data preparation pipeline: